Cash, Cash Equivalents, Short-Term And Long-Term Investments

 |Cash, Cash Equivalents, Short-Term and Long-Term Investments||

-The Company’s investments consists of mutual funds held in the Company’s deferred compensation plan and classified as trading securities, U.S. Treasury securities, corporate notes and bonds and U.S. Agency securities, that the Company has the intent and ability to hold to maturity and therefore, are classified as held-to-maturity.
-The following tables show the Company’s cash, cash equivalents, short-term and long-term investments by significant investment category as of December 31, 2019 and 2018 (in thousands):
+The Company’s investments consist of mutual funds held in the Company’s deferred compensation plan which are classified as trading securities, U.S. Treasury securities, corporate notes and bonds, asset-backed securities and U.S. Agency securities, which the Company has the intent and ability to hold to maturity and therefore, are classified as held-to-maturity.
+The following tables show the Company’s cash, cash equivalents, short-term and long-term investments by significant investment category as of March 31, 2020 and December 31, 2019 (in thousands):